lsst-dm/dmtn-224/index.rst

    If LDAP is configured, user metadata such as group memberships and email address are retrieved from LDAP.
    That metadata, either from the data stored with the token or from LDAP, is added to additional response headers.
    Gafaelfawr then returns 200 with those response headers, and NGINX then proxies the request to the protected application and user interaction continues as normal, possibly including some of the response headers in the proxied request.

+Of special security note is the ``state`` parameter validation.
+During initial authentication, Gafaelfawr sends a ``state`` parameter to the OAuth 2.0 or OpenID Connect authentication provider and also stores that parameter in the session cookie.
+On return from authentication, the ``state`` parameter returned by the authentication provider is compared to the value in the session cookie and the authentication is rejected if they do not match.
+This protects against session fixation (an attacker tricking a user into authenticating as the attacker instead of the user, thus giving the attacker access to data subsequently uploaded to the user).
+The state value is a 128-bit random value generated using :py:func:`os.urandom`.

 CILogon
 ^^^^^^^